Economic and Political Development Curriculum

 EPD double counting policy

 - Except for DAQA specializers, students may double count up to 2 courses (or 6 credits) of EPD courses toward their specialization requirement (if the courses are approved for both EPD and the specialization).
-However, only one focus area course (or up to 3 credits) can have a regional or country focus.
+However, only one focus area course (up to 3 credits) can have a regional or country focus.

 - Students may double count an EPD course from our approved political dimensions of sustainable development core courses or our political dimensions of sustainable development focus area to satisfy the Interstate Relations (IR) requirement for the MIA degree (if the course is also an approved IR course).